 A pipe connecting the bowl to the base

-A rubber hose attached to a mouthpiece through which smoke is pulled
+A rubber hose attached to a mouthpiece.
+People pull the smoke from the mouthpiece.

 Exposure to the same toxins as cigarettes but in higher quantities.
-The smoke produced by a waterpipe contains high levels of many of the same toxic compounds found in cigarettes, including carbon monoxide, heavy metals, and chemicals linked to cancer.
-These toxins and chemicals are associated with lung, stomach, bladder, and esophageal cancers and have been known to clog arteries and cause heart disease and respiratory diseases, such a lung disease called emphysema that causes difficulty breathing.
+Waterpipe smoke contains high levels of many toxic compounds found in cigarettes.
+These include carbon monoxide, heavy metals, and chemicals linked to cancer.

 Potential to spread infectious disease.
-Sharing a waterpipe with other people can increase the risk of contracting or transmitting diseases, such as tuberculosis, and viruses, such as herpes and hepatitis, especially if the mouthpieces are not cleaned properly.
+Sharing a waterpipe with other people increases the risk of transferring diseases and viruses.
+Especially if people do not clean the mouthpieces properly.

 Nicotine addiction.
 The tobacco in waterpipes and cigarettes contains similar levels of nicotine.
 And nicotine is highly addictive.

 Talking With Your Doctor About Your Tobacco Use

 Is Vaping Safe?
 1 in 5 Young Americans Think So.

 Is CBD Safe for People With Cancer?